webzakimbo/bcome-read-the-docs/docs/source/core-concepts/estate.rst

 .. note::

-   Bcome will allow you to merge all your infrastructure into one installation, such that you may orchestrate across clouds & networks at the same time.
+   Bcome will allow you to merge all your infrastructure into one installation, such that you may orchestrate across your different clouds & networks at the same time.